Thursday, 9 October 2025

 Continued from The X-Files - Season 6

-Optic Nerve designed the makeup appliances worn by Chad Donella for his turn as the brain-eating mutant Rob Roberts in 'Hungry'.
-The makeup consisted of a bald cap with specially sculpted ears, a forehead appliance and nose appliance.
+Optic Nerve designed the makeup worn by Chad Donella's turn as the brain-eating mutant Rob Roberts.
+The makeup was a head appliance with specially sculpted ears, a forehead appliance and nose appliance, and completed with shark-like dentures and contact lenses.

-The look was completed with shark-like dentures and contact lenses.
 A pair of false ears were also made for the shots of Roberts removing his disguise.
 Vulich explained the aim of the makeup's design.

 'The character had to be passable as a human being and the disguise had to look slapped together.
 The makeup was complicated in its level of subtlety.
 We had to get something that was a dynamic monster, but at the same time, we had to do a little tweaking so that he would look like a human being.'